Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Results

-Our team manually evaluated the rules generated by o3 in all settings and by Claude Sonnet 4 and Gemini 2.5 Pro in the medium-effort + tools setting, for both textual and visual modalities.
-We also evaluated the pass@1 rules generated by humans, using data from the study by \citet{moskvichev2023conceptarc}.
-Each rule's assessment was agreed upon by at least two members of our team.
-Due to low accuracy of other settings and resource limitations of our team, we did not evaluate rules from other models or experimental settings.
-However, the evaluations we performed provide substantial insight into the ability of different models (and the effects of different model settings), as well as human participants, to grasp intended abstractions of ConceptARC tasks.
+\paragraph{Rule Evaluation} Our team manually evaluated the rules generated by o3 in all settings and by Claude Sonnet 4 and Gemini 2.5 Pro in the medium-effort + tools setting, for both textual and visual modalities.
+We also evaluated the pass@1 rules generated by humans, using data from the study by Moskvichev et al.\ \citeyearpar{moskvichev2023conceptarc}.
+For each rule (human or machine-generated), an initial classification was assigned by one member of our team, and reviewed by a second member.
+In cases where there was disagreement or uncertainty about a rule's classification, our team discussed the rule together until we came to a consensus.
+Due to low accuracy in other settings and resource limitations of our team, we did not evaluate rules from other models or experimental settings.
+Nevertheless, the selected evaluations provide substantive insight into the extent to which different models and human participants utilize the intended abstractions of ConceptARC tasks.

 \autoref{fig:rule_eval_plot} shows the results of our rule evaluations on o3, Claude, and Gemini, all using medium-effort + tools, in both textual and visual modalities, as well as evaluations for human-generated rules.
-Specifically, there are two bars for each model: Correct Grid and Incorrect Grid.
+In each setting there are two bars for each model: Correct Grid and Incorrect Grid.
 The height of each bar corresponds to the percentage of the 480 tasks on which the model's output grid was correct or incorrect.
-Within each bar, the green section corresponds to tasks for which the model's generated rule was correct-intended; the yellow section corresponds to correct-unintended rules; and the red section corresponds to incorrect rules.
-The left section of the plot gives these results for the textual modality and the middle section for the visual modality.
-The rightmost section gives the output accuracy and rule evaluation results for human-generated rules.
-The gray areas in the human-result bars correspond to human-generated solutions for which we were unable to classify the rule, either because no rule was given by the participant, no rule was collected by the experimenters (this was the case for all of the Incorrect tasks), or the rule given was too unclear to confidently evaluate.
+Within each bar, the green, yellow, and red sections correspond respectively to tasks for which the model's generated rule was correct-intended, correct-unintended rules, and incorrect; gray sections correspond to unclear or nonresponsive rules.
+Results for the textual and visual modalities are given on the left and the middle parts respectively.
+The rightmost part gives the output accuracy and rule evaluation results for human-generated rules.
+The gray areas in the bars correspond to solutions for which we were unable to classify the rule, either because no rule was given by the participant or model, no rule was collected by the experimenters (this was the case for all of the human tasks with incorrect outputs), or the rule given was too unclear to confidently evaluate.